vstconsulting/polemarch/doc/gui.rst

 Polemarch has his own system of hooks.
-Polemarch hooks are synchronous and you can appoint them on different events like “after end task”, “before start task” and so on.
+Polemarch hooks are synchronous and you can appoint them on different events like “after task end”, “before task start” and so on.

 WARNING: You should be accurate with hooks appointment, because the more hooks you have, the more time they need for execution and,